Writing across the curriculum: WID in the US

+Writing in the disciplines is a valuable skill applicable across various professional fields, including medicine, business, nursing, and accounting.
+It enables students to establish real-world connections with their chosen field, fostering a deeper understanding of their area of study.
+Many professionals utilize this skill daily to communicate effectively within their disciplines.

 Possible Drawbacks of WID

 One of the possible problems of applying the curriculum may be how different schools define their English/ writing departments.
 Departments that narrowly focus on only "literary" reading and writing may have some difficulty adapting to a curriculum that contains non-literary subjects (such as organic chemistry).
 The teachers may lack confidence in their ability to teach such subjects, as they were not the focus within their personal educational career.

 Another issue that may arise is the lack of an all-encompassing education within the English department staff.
 Most literature professionals specialize only in English or literature, but the writing in the disciplines course demands that the teachers must have a very broad field of experience and choosing said curriculum might prove to be difficult.
 What constitutes a good organic chemistry report may be completely opposite of what a well written literary article constitutes and if a professor chooses a source that is not an accurate representation of the subject, then that particular segment of the course will be moot.

 A problem that may affect the students is the case of information overload.
 Heavy information load can confuse the individual, affect his or her ability to set priorities and make prior information harder to recall.
 Within a very short amount a time, students are expected to learn how to proficiently write for disciplines all across the board.
 Because of the very nature of the class, students may find the subject overbearing and difficult to navigate.

-Students’ writing ability may not actually increase as they progress through upper-division writing classes.
+Students' writing ability may not actually increase as they progress through upper-division writing classes.
 Instead, they may simply change their writing style to better fit the criteria of the reader/ teacher.
 Because of this, students can completely miss the point of WID classes and not learn the nuances between each discipline.

-WAC structure and implementation
+WAC Structure and Implementation

-WAC may exist as a formal program housed in or attached to an English department, a formal program as a free-standing unit reporting directly to a dean or vice president, a program attached to an all-campus writing center, or an informal initiative in which faculty voluntarily participate.
+WAC may exist as a formal program housed in or attached to an English department or independent writing program, a formal program as a free-standing unit reporting directly to a dean or vice president, a program attached to an all-campus writing center, or an informal initiative in which faculty voluntarily participate.
 The WAC director, at most universities, is a tenure-track professor.
 WAC programs are often administered by a WAC director, frequently with the aid of a WAC faculty committee, and are sometimes staffed by undergraduate or graduate student assistants (also referred to as tutors, consultants, or fellows.)

-WAC workshops
+WAC Workshops

 Workshops at which faculty from many disciplines meet to share ideas about and strategies around writing are a primary way in which WAC is enacted.